 - a.
-Maintain an overlay zone for the North Bank area as a regulatory tool to support goals identified by the community, including improving circulation for pedestrians and cyclists on both east/west and north/south axes and maintaining views and physical access to the Spokane River gorge, Riverfront Park and Downtown Spokane.
-Stakeholders and residents continue to value views and physical access to the Spokane River gorge, Riverfront Park and Downtown of physical access to the Spokane River gorge, Riverfront Park and Downtown, and the challenges associated with circulation, connectivity and views in the North Bank are unique.
+Consider maintaining an overlay zone for the North Bank area as a regulatory tool to support goals identified by the community, including improving circulation for pedestrians and cyclists on both east/west and north/south axes and maintaining views and physical access to the Spokane River gorge, Riverfront Park and Downtown Spokane.
+Stakeholders and residents continue to value views and physical access to the Spokane River gorge, Riverfront Park and Downtown, and the challenges associated with circulation, connectivity and views in the North Bank are unique.
 The Overlay, if properly tailored, can address some of these challenges without stifling development.
 As some of the North Bank's challenges are unique within Spokane, the Overlay provides an opportunity to apply specific, neighborhood-level solutions. - b.
-Revise the North River Overlay (NRO) District boundary with the intent to simplify the boundary and eliminate arbitrary inclusions and exclusions of parcels and clearly relate the boundary to its original purpose-preservation of access to the Spokane River and of views to Downtown Spokane and Riverfront Park.
+If retaining an overlay zone, revise the North River Overlay (NRO) District boundary with the intent to simplify the boundary and eliminate arbitrary inclusions and exclusions of parcels and clearly relate the boundary to its original purpose-preservation of access to the Spokane River and of views to Downtown Spokane and Riverfront Park.
 The current NRO boundary follows 1980s-era demarcations between zoning districts that are no longer applicable, as properties have been rezoned over time. - i.
 Align the NRO boundary with current zoning, to include all Downtown General (DTG) zoned parcels on the North Bank, as well as with key view corridors.
 Where possible, route boundaries between parcels rather than along street centerlines.
-The recommended NRO boundary is presented in Figure 29.
 Generally, the revision better aligns the NRO with downtown Spokane zoning and the Downtown Plan boundary, which accords with stakeholder feedback that the North Bank is closely related and complementary to Downtown Spokane.
 Where the boundary deviates from the DTG zoning, it is tailored to include the Howard St. corridor, as it is a view corridor toward Downtown, and the north side of the Boone Ave. corridor, as these areas have redevelopment opportunities and are closely related to event-related uses on the south side of the street.